wilsonmar/wilsonmar.github.io/_posts/2019-12-28-graph-databases.md

       - Turtle to load SPARQL
       <br /><br />

-   * AnzoGraph DB from Cambridge Semantics - a Massively Parallel Processing (MPP) native graph database built for data harmonization and analytics.
+   * <strong>AnzoGraph DB</strong> from Cambridge Semantics - a Massively Parallel Processing (MPP) native graph database built for data harmonization and analytics.
 Horizontally scalable graph database built for online analytics and data harmonization.
 Take on data harmonization and linked data challenges.
 It uses SPARQL*/OWL for semantic graphs but also supports Labeled Property Graphs (LPGs). <a target="_blank" href="https://www.youtube.com/watch?v=YDI-Xb0VDrE">VIDEO</a>

-   * ArangoDB earned high performance scores from Gartner.
+   * <strong>ArangoDB</strong> earned high performance scores from Gartner.
 Natively store data for graph, document and search needs.
 Utilize feature-rich access with one query language.
 Map data natively to the database and access it with the best patterns for the job – traversals, joins, search, ranking, geospatial, aggregations – you name it.
 Polyglot persistence without the costs.
 Easily design, scale and adapt your architectures to changing needs and with much less effort.
 Combine the flexibility of JSON with semantic search and graph technology for next generation feature extraction even for large datasets.

 ## Microsoft Cosmos